wxguy/wxguy.github.io/_posts/2024-10-06-sublime-text-as-python-ide.md

 ### Auto Completion (Through Language Server Protocol [LSP])

-The first and most important duty of IDE or Text Editor meant for software development is to provide better auto completion.
-Now a days, this feature is mostly provided by a technique called Language Server Protocol (LSP).
+The first and most important duty of IDE or Text Editor meant for software development is to provide better autocompletion.
+Nowadays, this feature is mostly provided by a technique called Language Server Protocol (LSP).
 More on this is listed at [https://microsoft.github.io/language-server-protocol](https://microsoft.github.io/language-server-protocol) and [https://langserver.org/](https://langserver.org).
 Details about LSP for Sublime Text is provided in the link at [https://lsp.sublimetext.io](https://lsp.sublimetext.io) and list of supported Language Server is listed at [https://lsp.sublimetext.io/language_servers](https://lsp.sublimetext.io/language_servers).
+To provide better autocompletion, linting and formatting, we will install the following packages from Package Control:

+ - `LSP` - base package for providing LSP support in sublime-text-4
+ - `LSP-pyright` - highly performant static type checker and autocompletion provider for Python
+ - `LSP-ruff`  - linter and code formatter for Python
+ - `python-black`  - better code formatter for Python
+ - `LSP-cspell` - spell checker for developers
+ - `LSP-ltex-ls` - Spell and grammar checker for latex and markdown
+ - `LSP-marksman` - LSP provider for markdown
+ - `LSP-bash` - LSP provider for shell scripts
+ - `LSP-file-watcher-chokidar` - LSP for file watcher which is recommended by LSP-pyright package
+ - `LSP-json` - LSP for json files
+ - `LSP-yaml` - LSP for yaml files
+ - `LSP-lua` - LSP for lua language.
+Optional.
+Useful, if you are using NeoVim.

-To provide better autocompletion, linting and formatting, we will install four packages such as `LSP`, `LSP-pyright`, `LSP-ruff` and `Jedi - Python Auto Completion` from Package Control.
-To do that open Command Palette either from `Tool` --> `Command Palette` or simply pressing `Ctrl` + `Shift` + `P` then type install packages.
+To do that open Command Palette either from `Tool` --> `Command Palette` or simply pressing `Ctrl` + `Shift` + `P` then type `Install Packages`.
 In the package control bar, type each of the package names and hit enter for install.
 Restart the editor to take effect.
 Now you can open any Python file with `.py` extension and start importing and code few lines.
 You will find how good the editor turned it to be.

 ![Auto Complete Suggestion by LSP Client](lsp-autocomplete.png){: .shadow }
 _Auto Complete Suggestion by LSP Client on Python File_